suesslin/luki.github.io/index.md

 <h1>Introduction</h1>

 Who is Lou Süsslin?
-A short summary of both their academic and professional career thus far.
+A short summary of their academic and professional career thus far and a few more details about their persona.

 <h2>Academic career</h2>